-4.1 Summarise the Heart - myocardium (cardio): structures of the o muscular pump cardiovascular system two halves - right (deoxygenated blood) and left (oxygenated blood) \circ four chambers - right and left ventricles, right and left atria valves (prevent back flow) - bicuspid, tricuspid, aortic, pulmonary.
-Blood vessels (vascular): Comprise: arteries, arterioles (smaller versions of arteries) veins, venules (smaller versions of veins) and capillaries (smallest of the blood vessels): Capillaries: Are the smallest blood vessels (one blood cell thick). - Veins: Carry blood towards the heart at low pressure.
-Deoxygenated blood in all except the pulmonary veins.
-Have thinner, less muscular walls.
-Have a series of one-way (non-return) valves to prevent backflow of blood and require the assistance of skeletal muscle to help venous return.
+- Heart myocardium (cardio): - o muscular pump - two halves right (deoxygenated blood) and left (oxygenated blood) - o four chambers right and left ventricles, right and left atria - valves (prevent back flow) bicuspid, tricuspid, aortic, pulmonary. - Blood vessels (vascular): - Comprise: arteries, arterioles (smaller versions of arteries) veins, venules (smaller versions of veins) and capillaries (smallest of the blood vessels): - Capillaries: - Are the smallest blood vessels (one blood cell thick). - Veins: - Carry blood towards the heart at low pressure. - Deoxygenated blood in all except the pulmonary veins. - Have thinner, less muscular walls. - Have a series of one-way (non-return) valves to prevent backflow of blood and require the assistance of skeletal muscle to help venous return.

+- The vena cava has two branches (inferior and superior) and returns blood from the body back to the right atrium. - The pulmonary veins return blood back to the left atrium.

+Arteries:

-The vena cava has two branches (inferior and superior) and returns blood from the body back to the right atrium.
-The pulmonary veins return blood back to the left atrium.
-Arteries: Carry blood away from the heart at high pressure.
-Oxygenated blood in all arteries except the pulmonary arteries.
-Are pressurised and have thick, smooth, muscular walls.
-The aorta is the largest/major artery that carries blood from the left ventricle to the body.
-The pulmonary arteries carry blood from the right ventricle to the lungs.
-4.2 Describe the function of the cardiovascular system Location/size of the heart: Behind the sternum, just to the left of centre.
-Size of a clenched fist.
-Functions: Circulation of: blood (deoxygenated/oxygenated) and nutrients, hormones, medications.
-Terminology - definitions of: Stroke volume - the amount of blood pumped in one beat.
-Cardiac output - the amount of blood pumped in one minute.
-Heart rate - beats per minute, pulse monitoring points, e.g. radial artery.
-The effects of exercise on the above.
+- Carry blood away from the heart at high pressure. - Oxygenated blood in all arteries except the pulmonary arteries. - Are pressurised and have thick, smooth, muscular walls. - The aorta is the largest/major artery that carries blood from the left ventricle to the body. - The pulmonary arteries carry blood from the right ventricle to the lungs.

+4.2 Describe the function of the cardiovascular system

+Location/size of the heart:

+- Behind the sternum, just to the left of centre. - Size of a clenched fist.

+• Functions:

+- o Circulation of: - blood (deoxygenated/oxygenated) and nutrients, hormones, medications. - Terminology definitions of: - Stroke volume the amount of blood pumped in one beat. - Cardiac output the amount of blood pumped in one minute. - Heart rate beats per minute, pulse monitoring points, e.g. radial artery. - The effects of exercise on the above.

-4.3 Outline the flow of Systemic circulation - flow around heart and body: blood around the From heart to body - aorta, arteries, arterioles, capillaries: systemic and pulmonary systems gaseous exchange at muscular levels (mitochondria). , From body to heart - venules, veins, superior/inferior vena cava, right atrium (systemic).
-Pulmonary circulation - flow around heart and lungs: From lungs to heart - pulmonary vein, left atrium, left ventricle (pulmonary).
-From heart to lungs - right ventricle, pulmonary artery: gaseous exchange in lungs.
-Interrelationship with respiratory system and muscular system - gaseous exchange.
+4.3 Outline the flow of blood around the systemic and pulmonary systems

+- Systemic circulation- flow around heart and body: - o From heart to body aorta, arteries, arterioles, capillaries: - gaseous exchange at muscular levels (mitochondria). - From body to heart venules, veins, superior/inferior vena cava, right atrium (systemic). - Pulmonary circulation flow around heart and lungs: - From lungs to heart pulmonary vein, left atrium, left ventricle (pulmonary). - From heart to lungs right ventricle, pulmonary artery: - gaseous exchange in lungs. - Interrelationship with respiratory system and muscular system gaseous exchange.

 4.4.
-Outline blood The body's need for blood pressure. pressure: Definitions: classifications Blood pressure as a measure of force in the artery walls. • systolic/ diastolic.
-Systolic blood pressure: The pressure in the arteries (contracting/pumping phase).
-Diastolic blood pressure: The pressure in the arteries (resting/filling phase).
-Classifications: Systolic and diastolic readings: optimal, normal blood pressure classifications hypotension, pre-hypertension and hypertension (different stages).
-Current and up-to-date guidelines regarding blood pressure detailed from the following bodies: World Health Organization (WHO) \circ National Institute for Health and Care Excellence (NICE) American College of Sports Medicine (ACSM).
-Effects of exercise on blood pressure: Linear increase. \circ Issues when working with hypertensive clients.
-When exercise is contraindicated.
+Outline blood pressure:

+- classifications - systolic/ diastolic.

+The body's need for blood pressure.